 Getting your apartment floorplan before moving in is smart for a number of reasons –

-- Allows you to choose furniture, beds and other items for the space in advance.
+- Allows you to choose furniture, beds, etc

 - Does it come with a washer and dryer?

-- Is it an open floor plan concept or is each room walled off?
+- Is it an open floor plan concept or each room walled off?

 - Is the kitchen open layout or is it more an alleyway kitchen?